SeveR-ina/restful_booker_python_api_tests/README.md

 - `test_auth.py`: Contains a test case to authenticate and check the success of the authentication.
 - `test_data.py`: Contains test data such as authentication credentials and base URLs.

-This project aims to provide a beginner-friendly guide for automating API tests and generating comprehensive test reports using Allure and pytest-html.
-Follow the steps above to execute the tests, generate reports, and analyze the test results visually.